Senator Murkowski is a member of the Health, Education, Labor and Pensions (HELP) and Appropriations Committees.

 - Maintaining access to Planned Parenthood facilities

-Beyond the current health care discussion, Murkowski has proposed several ways to lessen the burdens created by the ACA, including:
+Murkowski helped champion several ways to lessen the burdens created by the ACA, including:

-- Full repeal of the Cadillac Tax; (In December 2015, the Senate successfully delayed implementation of the Cadillac Tax for two years)
+- Full repeal of the Cadillac Tax; (In December 2019, the Senate successfully repealed the Cadillac Tax)

 - Re-evaluating special enrollment periods to close potential loopholes;